 What’s more, you and your colleagues will not only need to distinguish those who wish to opt out of data usage from those who provide consent, but also maintain accurate, ongoing records of that consent over time to make sure your database reflects the most recent changes with those contacts.

-Tracking the myriad CCPA amendments made and subsequent requirements added to the California data privacy law before it went into effect certainly kept the global marketing community fairly busy in 2019 — and hopefully imparted the seriousness of the regulation.
+Tracking the myriad CCPA amendments made and subsequent requirements added to the California data privacy law before it went into effect certainly kept the global business community fairly busy in 2019 — and hopefully imparted the seriousness of the regulation.

 (Note: You can view the full and final CCPA text here, if you really want to take a deep dive into the consumer data privacy law and understand the intricacies of the measure.)